 A program of experimental research will be carried out to accomplish this mission.
-The critical physics issues to be addressed-stability at high beta, confinement at high temperature, and divertor operation-set minimum plasma performance requirements.
+The critical physics issues to be addressed- stability at high beta, confinement at high temperature, and divertor operation- set minimum plasma performance requirements.
 These considerations define the scale and scope of facility that is needed.
 They set the requirements on plasma size, magnetic field strength, plasma control, plasma heating, diagnostic access, and flexibility that the facility must satisfy.
 In the fusion program's concept development hierarchy, NCSX is in a class of facilities called proof-of-principle (PoP) experiments.
-The National Spherical Torus Experiment (NSTX) at PPPL, which is of a scale similar to NCSX, is another example.
 The NCSX design and fabrication project addressed by this plan will provide an operational facility that meets the physics requirements necessary to support the NCSX physics mission.
 The mission itself will be carried out in the Operations phase.